EwenG/muance/README.md

 - `props`: the props of the node's component
 - `state`: the local state value of the node's component

-`will-update` is also called when the node or one of its parents is moving during [child nodes reconciliation](#child-nodes-reconciliation), because a moving DOM node can lose its DOM state (loss of focus state for example).
-Use the `(muance.core/moving? vnode)` function inside `will-update` to handle this particular case.

 #### did-update

 Called after the node or component is updated.